qbrilliance/qristal-core/examples/README.md

 _gate depth_: 6
 _noise_: false

-An example of asynchronous circuit execution, using 32 workers to perform 200 circuit executions.
+An example of asynchronous execution of a single circuit.

 `async_example_2.py`